 A good pork rib rub is the first building block to making great pork ribs.
-Our Best Pork Rib Rubs reflect a wide range of styles and flavor profiles.
-I am certain that one or more will be the perfect fit for you.
+Our Best Pork Rib Rubs reflect various styles and flavor profiles.
+I am certain that one or more will fit your tastes perfectly.
 A good pork rib should taste like pork, but it should have layers of flavor on top of that.
-A good spice rub is the best place to start in building that flavor profile.
+A good spice rub is the best place to build that flavor profile.

 Most of these recipes are scaled to be the right amount of rub for two racks of ribs.
-Trim and prep each pork rib.
-Slather with a thin coating of mustard, oil, or margarine, and apply your pork rub onto the meat portion of the ribs.
-What sticks is all you need.
-Some folks like to add a little rub to the bone side.
-I’ll leave that decision to you.
-See below for details.
+Before applying the rub, make sure to trim and prep each rib.
+You can use mustard, oil, or margarine as a binder before applying your pork rib rub.
+Just remember that what sticks to the meat is all you need.
+Some folks also like to sprinkle a little rub to the bone side, but that’s up to you.

 Before Using a Rib Rub

-- We recommend following these best practices before using our best pork rib rubs.
+- We suggest following these best practices before using our best pork rib rubs.

 - First, thaw the ribs overnight in your refrigerator if frozen.
-If they are partially frozen in the morning, consider giving them more time.
+Consider giving them more time if they are partially frozen in the morning.
 It can take anywhere from 12-24 hours to thaw completely.

 - Second, trim off any straggling bits of meat or large knobs of fat.
-If you are trimming spareribs into a St. Louis Cut, read our article on How to Smoke Rib Scraps.
-This article provides a step-by-step guide to the trimming process.
-The article will help you make good use of those scrap pieces too!
+If you are trimming the spareribs into a St. Louis Cut, read our article on How to Smoke Rib Scraps.
+This article provides a step-by-step guide on how to make good use of those scrap pieces!

-- Slather your ribs with a little yellow mustard or hot sauce to create a sticky surface.
+- Slather your ribs with a thin layer of yellow mustard or hot sauce to create a sticky surface.
 Don’t overdo it.
 A little goes a long way.

 - Last but not least, get a good coating of rib rub onto the meat.
 Don’t forget to season the bone side too.
 Follow our Smoked Ribs recipe guide for the best dang ribs you’ve ever had!